wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WHIP client MAY perform trickle ICE or an ICE restarts {{!RFC8863}} by sending a HTTP PATCH request to the WHIP resource URL with a body containing a SDP fragment with MIME type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}} with the new ICE candidate or ICE ufrag/pwd for ICE restarts.
 A WHIP resource MAY not support trickle ICE (i.e. ICE lite media servers) or ICE restart, in that case, it MUST return a 405 Method Not Allowed response for any HTTP PATCH request.

-If the WHIP client gathers additional candidates (via STUN/TURN) after the SDP offer is sent, it MUST send a STUN request to the ICE candidates received from the media server as per {{!RFC8838}} regardless if the HTTP PATCH is supported by either the WHIP client or the WHIP resource.

 A WHIP resource receving a PATH request with new ICE candidates, but which does not perform an ICE restart, MUST return a 204 No content response without body.

 ~~~~~